 Winner: Virgin Media

 Virgin’s M500 package offers a blisteringly quick 516Mb average download speed.
 It’s not too expensive, either.
-However, it is disappointing that you only get a relatively meagre 36Mb upload speed which isn’t that much faster than BT Fibre 2, considering the massive difference in download rates.
+However, it is disappointing that you only get a relatively meagre 36Mb upload speed which isn’t that much faster than BT Fibre 2.

 Price and affordability: which is the cheapest, BT or Virgin Media?